tukeyclothespin/scimitar/readme.md

 python3 object_detection/eval.py --logtostderr --pipeline_config_path=/prog/models/model/faster_rcnn_resnet50_coco.config --checkpoint_dir=/prog/models/model/train --eval_dir=/prog/models/model/eval
 ```

 Note: GPU may run out of memory if attempting Train and Eval in parallel on the same GPU.
-Send eval to CPU by including the following line at the beginning of /models/research/object_detection/eval.py:
+Send eval to CPU by including the following line at the beginning of /models/research/object_detection/eval.py.
+This is already done in the Dockerfile.
 ```
 import os
 os.environ["CUDA_VISIBLE_DEVICES"]=""